2SmartCloud/2smart-cloud-cpp-sdk/README.md

 Connects to MQTT broker and initiates the device initialization.

-- user_hash: user ID, generated based on the mailbox.
+- user_hash: user ID, generated based on the email.
 - host: the address where the MQTT broker is installed.
 - broker_port: the port on which the broker is located.
 - token: password for connecting to a broker, generated when creating a user.